Skip to Content

 Gary James

-I lead the development and market engagement for Capgemini’s European ADM Center of Excellence.
-Building on over 25 years of experience in business applications, I work with clients to ensure that their application strategies and services are aligned to their requirements in a dynamic, ever-changing market.
-The majority of those 25 years have been spent on, or around, SAP technologies and services where I have worked globally on a number of implementations – as well as the creation of Operating Models to support and enhance existing multi-component SAP landscapes.
+Gary James is at the forefront of development and market engagement for Capgemini’s European ADM Center of Excellence.
+Leveraging more than 25 years of experience in business applications, he partner’s with clients to align their application strategies and services with their dynamic market needs.
+Gary’s extensive background in SAP technologies and services includes global implementations and the creation of operating models to support and enhance existing multi-component SAP landscapes.